 - Contact Us

 Columbia Business School’s recruiting policies exist to ensure a fair recruiting process for all companies and students.
-Any firm that recruits on campus for any role (full-time OR summer intern) is considered an on-campus recruiting partner, and these policies extend to candidates sourced through job postings or off-campus networking, across all geographic regions and functional areas.
+Any firm that engages the Career Management Center (CMC) or student clubs to promote opportunities or events is considered an on-campus recruiting partner, and these policies extend to candidates sourced through job postings or off-campus networking, across all geographic regions and functional areas.